 Your public key is like your bank account number: you can safely share it with anyone.
 Your private key, on the other hand, is more akin to a password: it needs to be kept private.
 This is because your private key is what actually grants you control of your funds.
 If you lose your private key, you won’t be able to access your crypto.
 Worse yet, if someone else knows your private key, they’ll be able to steal it.

 There’s a popular saying in the crypto community: “not your keys, not your coins.”
 When you buy crypto from a centralized exchange, they usually store your funds for you.
-While this is convenient, you don’t actually have access to your private key in this scenario.
+While this is convenient and good to get your first crypto experience, you don’t actually have access to your private key in this scenario.
 As a result, you’re basically relying on someone else to keep your funds safe.

-Instead, you should transfer your funds to your own hardware or software wallet as soon as possible after purchasing crypto from an exchange.
-One of Invity's other innovations is that it collects offers only from non-custodial exchanges, meaning this extra step isn't needed since your coins will always be sent directly to your wallet.
+That's why once you amass a notable amount of crypto, you should transfer your funds to your own hardware or software wallet as soon as possible.
+One of the Invity comparison tool's innovations is that it collects offers only from non-custodial exchanges, meaning this extra step isn't needed since your coins will always be sent directly to your wallet.

 Hardware wallets are considered safest; they offer the ability to store cryptocurrencies offline on a physical device that works like a hard drive.
 Trezor, a partner of Invity, is widely regarded as the safest hardware wallet on the market by prominent outlets such as Cryptonews.com and the broader crypto community.
 Invity's services are conveniently accessible right in your Trezor device.